Skip to content

 }

-Note, when the Connect2id server is configured to rotate the issued refreshed tokens (designating them as one-time use only) any refresh tokens issued by the source Connect2id server in the time window between the records export and the switch of client traffic to the target server will be deemed invalid when the client tries to make use of them at target server.
+Note, when the Connect2id server is configured to rotate issued refresh tokens (designating them as one-time use only) any refresh tokens issued by the source Connect2id server in the time window between the records export and the switch of client traffic to the target server will be deemed invalid when the client tries to use them at target server.
 The clients will then have to ask for re-authorisation at the Connect2id server for the affected users.

 Step 3.
 Migrate end-user sessions

-The final optional step is the migration of the subject (end-user) sessions with the Connect2id server.
+The final optional step is to migrate the subject (end-user) sessions held by the Connect2id server.
 If that step is skipped all session cookies will become invalid and all users will be forced to authenticate on their next visit to the login page.

 Export all sessions from the source Connect2id server: